-April 12 - First Black Alumni Reunion held at the Sheraton Hotel in State College.
-About 150 alumni from various classes attended the weekend events that were sponsored by the Penn State Alumni Association.
+April 12 - First Black Alumni Reunion (BAR) is held at the Sheraton Hotel in State College.
+About 170 alumni from various classes attended the weekend events that were sponsored by the Penn State Alumni Association.
+Thelma Price, assistant vice president for Student Affairs, Dr. Harold Cheatham (BA Edu 1961), associate professor of Education, William Asbury, executive assistant to the president, and William Rothwell, executive director of the Penn State Alumni Association, were among the speakers.
 Carmen Redfern (Lib 1982) served as the event coordinator.